Akshaykumar05/DevOps/README.md

  rm filename -to delete the file
 * cd -to go home directory

+## Important topics to cover in Networking (Basics)
+1. How system communicate.
+2. LAN/WAN
+3. What is switch, router, ISP(Internate Service Provider)
+4. IP Address and types
+5. OSI Model
+6. Basic Subnetting
+7. DNS Basics (important)
+8. Switching and routing

-##  Linux Bash and Networking fundamentals
+###  Linux Bash and Networking fundamentals
 * For more in [detail](https://learntocloud.guide/docs/phase1/)

 ## Version Control System